 There are no pre-trial discovery proceedings.
-Each litigant has to disclose all documents supporting his case (except from a serious reason) by his submissions filed at the specified time, depending on the court and kind of proceedings.
+Each litigant has to disclose all documents supporting his case (unless he has a serious reason not to) by the filing of his submissions at the specified time, depending on the court and kind of proceedings.
 The general principles of good faith, bonos mores and honest conduct apply (esp. articles 116 and 450 of GCCP).
 A litigant may request from the court to order disclosure of documents in the possession of his opponent or a third party under conditions (articles 450 ff. of GCCP and 901-903 of GCC).